liuzihe02/lander/README.md

 - I know this is bad practice, but I have no choice as I need to modularise the code
 - Ideally we would use singleton classes here or OOP to encapsulate classes
     - I don't think its a good idea to have so many global variables, but theres nothing I can do about it.
+    - This is causing me alot of headaches.

 - added a `render` variable that allows me to run simulations without GLUT